Gloster Gladiator: Origins

 During the 1920s, Britain's air defences had been based around interceptor aircraft capable of flying only for short ranges and at speeds of 150 to 200 mph, but by 1930, figures within the Air Ministry were keen to supersede these aircraft.
 In particular, some dissatisfaction had arisen with the level of reliability experienced with the 'one pilot, two machine guns' design formula previously used; the guns were often prone to jams and being unreliable.
 The Air Ministry's technical planning committee formulated Specification F.7/30, which sought a new aircraft capable of a maximum speed of at least 250 mph, an armament of no fewer than four machine guns, and such handling that that same fighter could be used by both day and night squadrons.
 Gloster, being already engaged with development of the Gloster Gauntlet, did not initially respond to the specification, which later proved to be beneficial.

 The specification had also encouraged the use of the new Rolls-Royce Goshawk evaporatively cooled inline engine; many of the submissions produced by various aviation companies in response accordingly featured the Goshawk engine.
 However, the Goshawk engine proved to be unreliable, mainly due to its overcomplex and underdeveloped cooling system, and unsuited to use on fighter aircraft and this outcome stalled development of the aircraft intended to use it.
 A further stumbling point for many of the submitted designs was the placement of the machine gun breeches within arm's reach of the pilot.
 At the same time, the development of monoplane fighters such as the Hawker Hurricane and Supermarine Spitfire cast doubt over the future viability of the requirement altogether.

 Gloster recognised that instead of developing an all-new design from scratch, the existing Gauntlet fighter could be used as a basis for a contender to meet Specification F.7/30.
 Development of what would become the Gladiator began as a private venture, internally designated as the SS.37, at Gloster, by a design team headed by H.P.
 Folland, who soon identified various changes to increase the aircraft's suitability to conform with the demands of the specification.
 Making use of wing-design techniques developed by Hawker Aircraft, the new fighter adopted single-bay wings in place of the two-bay wings of the Gauntlet, and two pairs of interplane struts were also dispensed with as a drag-reduction measure.
 The Bristol Mercury M.E.30 radial engine, capable of generating 700 hp, was selected to power the SS.37, which provided a performance boost over the preceding Gauntlet.
-Another design choice was the fitting of a cantilever main undercarriage, which incorporated Dowty internally sprung wheel struts.
+Another design choice was the fitting of a cantilever main undercarriage, which incorporated Dowty internally sprung wheels, allowing for more simple rigid landing gear struts.